kiwicom/mobile/README.md

 sips --resampleHeightWidthMax 640 --setProperty format jpeg ./*.png --out jpegs
 ```

-We use [Git LFS](https://git-lfs.github.com/) for storing these images.
-You can read even more about it [here](https://github.com/git-lfs/git-lfs/wiki/Tutorial).

 ### Upgrading dependencies

 Check all dependencies with `outdated` Yarn command.
 This will tell you how behind we actually are.
 Try not to upgrade everything at once since there may be breaking changes (even though it's non-breaking upgrade).
 The second command will help you significantly with upgrading these dependencies across our workspace repository: